PrinsFrank/PrinsFrank.nl/_posts/2019-05-10-Why-you-should-always-use-your-own-vpn.md

 readtime: 4
 ---

 **It may just be the frequency illusion, but it seems VPNs and especially VPN providers have become more and more common.
 When companies like ExpressVPN and NordVPN market themselves as a way to protect yourself and your privacy from hackers in your local coffee shop I always get a bit itchy.
 It's not the coffeeshop-example that bothers me, it's a classic.
 And with the new WPA3-standard already proven vulnerable[<sup>1</sup>](https://wpa3.mathyvanhoef.com/) before any major implementation it doesn't look like it will ever get old.
-But with 'only' a reasonable change your internet traffic will be monitored in any coffee shop, you fully trust these VPN providers with all your internet traffic.
+But with 'only' a reasonable chance your internet traffic will be monitored in any coffee shop, you fully trust these VPN providers with all your internet traffic.
 What could ever go wrong?**

 Firstly, what is the problem at my coffee shop?
 The coffee is good there, and they have fast wifi!
 Maybe i get a bit distracted by all the influencers and cat gifs, but who doesn't?